Cognitive Science Club

 Spring 2017 Meetings

-Meetings are Tuesdays at 9pm in Room A139 of the Psychology Building Annex (Busch) on the following dates:
+Meetings are every other Monday at 9pm in Room A139 of the Psychology Building Annex (Busch) on the following dates:

 There will be free pizza so we hope you will join us for food and conversation!